jsantiago611/digital-garden-master/_posts/2022-05-20-scourging.md

 title: The scourging of Jesus
 ---

-- Main idea: Death by cruc was offensive to Jews, greeks, barbarians.
-Degrading.
-Distasteful
-- transition: Scourging, the prelude to cruzifixion is detailed in our text today.
+Death by crucifixion was offensive to the Jews, greeks & even barbarians.
+It was Degrading.
+It was Distasteful.
+Scourging, was the prelude to cruzifixion.
+It's description is detailed in the gospels.

-read text

-## Structure of this portion of John's narrative.
+## Structure of of John's narrative.

 This will enable us to understand John's placement at this particular place.

 John's narrative contains:
 1.arrest,
 2.trial,